 Currently, prosecutors in one Pennsylvania community are trying to sort out exactly what sort of interaction took place between a high school girl and a 28-year-old former shop teacher at her school.
 The girl has alleged that the man exposed himself to her in a secluded room adjacent to his classroom and later had sex with her.
 These incidents allegedly occurred on April 2012 when the girl was just 16 years old.

 According to news reports, a judge in the case dismissed four charges against the now-fired teacher, including rape and aggravated indecent assault.
 But the man still faces five other criminal charges that include corruption of minors and intercourse with a student.

 Defense attorneys have reportedly tried to discredit the teenager by saying the encounters were completely consensual.
 One defense attorney asserted: “There’s no rape here.
 This girl had every opportunity to leave.
 This girl had every opportunity to scream out.
 This was a situation where she was 16, and it was consensual.”

 It’s impossible to draw definitive conclusions without knowing the full details of the case, but the quote above warrants a rebuttal.
-First of all, it should go without saying that not screaming and not running away are not the same thing as consent.
-Many sexual assault victims become paralyzed with fear or decide to comply with their attacker out of concern for their own safety.
+First of all, it should go without saying that not screaming and not running away is not the same thing as consent.
+Many sexual assault victims become paralyzed with fear or decide to comply with their attackers out of concern for their own safety.

 Again, these are general observations and may not apply perfectly to the undisclosed facts of this case.
 The bottom line is that when sexual assault allegations involve victims who are minors or who were allegedly assaulted by an authority figure, those victims are coming from an especially vulnerable place and deserve deference and patience.